Overview

 Rate Limiting

-These responses may contain a retry-after header which can be a number of seconds or a date.
+These responses may include a retry-after header specifying either a number of seconds or a date after which you may retry.

 Retrying Requests